Opinionated Fable2 - Architecture & Performance

 }

-and here is JavaScript code for Fable
+and here is the JavaScript code for Fable

 import { setType } from "fable-core/Symbol";